Indiana Bat Fatalities at Wind Energy Facilities

 By Lori Pruitt and Jennifer Okajima, U.S. Fish and Wildlife Service Bloomington, Indiana Field Office

 Wind energy is one of the fastest growing sources of renewable energy in the United States.
 The U.S. Fish and Wildlife Service is committed to working collaboratively with the wind industry and other partners to encourage responsible development of wind energy while protecting and enhancing the Nation’s natural resources.
-One particular challenge has been an unforeseen byproduct of wind energy development … large‐scale fatalities of bats at wind energy facilities.
-Much of the emphasis of wind energy‐wildlife research has been bird impacts.
-However, the results of recent studies indicate that, generally, far more bats than birds are killed, particularly in the Midwest and Eastern United States.
+One particular challenge has been an unforeseen byproduct of wind energy development … large-scale fatalities of bats at wind energy facilities.
+Much of the emphasis of early wind energy-wildlife research was on bird impacts.
+However, the results of more recent studies indicate that, generally, far more bats than birds are killed, particularly in the Midwest and Eastern United States.
 Increasingly monitoring efforts have focused on bat fatalities, and research to understand bat interactions with turbines is providing new insights into this problem.

 Studies of bat fatalities have shown that turbines have been consistently associated with fatalities of some species of bats in many different areas of the continent.
-Specifically, migratory tree‐roosting bats including hoary bats (Lasiurus cinereus), eastern red bats (L. borealis), and silver-haired bats (Lasionycteris noctivagans) make up a large proportion of the bats killed.
-The number of bats of these species being killed at wind facilities far exceeds any other documented natural or human‐caused sources of mortality.1 The species of migratory tree bats most susceptible to turbine strikes are not protected by the Endangered Species Act and there is no international treaty, comparable to the Migratory Bird Treaty Act, to protect migratory bats.
+Specifically, migratory tree-roosting bats including hoary bats (Lasiurus cinereus), eastern red bats (L. borealis), and the silver-haired bats (Lasionycteris noctivagans) make up a large proportion of the bats killed.
+The number of bats of these species being killed at wind facilities far exceeds any other documented natural or human-caused sources of mortality.1 The species of migratory tree bats most susceptible to turbine strikes are not protected by the Endangered Species Act (ESA) and there is no international treaty, comparable to the Migratory Bird Treaty Act, to protect migratory bats.

 These fatalities have heightened the awareness that Indiana bats are at risk from wind turbines and developers and operators of wind energy facilities within the range of the species are urged to coordinate with the Service in assessing potential impacts to Indiana bats.
-The Service recommends that wind facility operators evaluate Endangered Species Act prohibitions against take of endangered species, and work with the Service to minimize risk of violating those prohibitions.
+The Service recommends that wind facility operators evaluate ESA prohibitions against take of endangered species, and work with the Service to minimize risk of violating those prohibitions.

 USFWS's Endangered Species Act Responsibilities

 Solutions to the problem of reducing bat fatalities at wind turbines are not easy, but too much is at stake not to seek those solutions.
-These challenges come at a time when populations of many bat species, including the Indiana bat, are already threatened by white‐nose syndrome, a disease that has killed an estimated 5‐6 million bats (see http://www.whitenosesyndrome.org/).
+These challenges come at a time when populations of many bat species, including the Indiana bat, are already threatened by white-nose syndrome, a disease that has killed an estimated 5-6 million bats.
 There is tremendous concern about declining bat populations and the loss of ecosystem services that those bats provide.
 A paper published in Science estimates that bats typically save farmers $74 per acre, and that the value of bats to agriculture in the continental United States is roughly $22.9 billion annually.2 Other ecosystem services provided by bats are just beginning to be evaluated, let alone quantified.
 Above and beyond the services that can be assigned an economic value, bats provide cultural benefits ... well known to those who enjoy watching the silhouette of a bat against the night sky.
 The challenge before us is to work with the wind industry and other partners to provide for both sustainable wind energy development and sustainable bat populations.

 Figure 1.
 Location of documented Indiana bat fatalities at wind facilities relative to range of the species.